 The Jaguar XFR and XFR-S models get aggressive bodykits to dial up the sportiness of the XF's shape, and the XFR-S also gets a huge rear wing to make it look even more like a racing car.

 The Jaguar XF is poised and agile when on a twisty country road, and the steering is quick and well weighted too.
 There’s plenty of grip, but the XF does suffer from body roll on its soft suspension – although it’s well balanced and has good feedback through the wheel.
 The standard eight-speed automatic gearbox is responsive and smooth.

 Unfortunately the low-speed ride is fidgety and uncomfortable, but comfort improves the faster you go, while wind and road noise are well isolated.
 The BMW 5 Series or Mercedes E-Class are quieter on the motorway, but the XF still cruises effortlessly.
 The 2.2-litre diesel is a bit gruff - but it is still a good engine and is nicely isolated from the cabin.

-This unit comes in 161bhp and 190bhp guises, and while it isn't quite as punchy as the 3.0-litre V6 diesel, it still has loads of torque and is actually surprisingly rapid.
-The 190bhp version will do 0-62mph in 8.5 seconds.
+This unit comes in 161bhp and 197bhp guises, and while it isn't quite as punchy as the 3.0-litre V6 diesel, it still has loads of torque and is actually surprisingly rapid.
+The 197bhp version will do 0-62mph in 8.5 seconds.
 It’s definitely the pick of the line-up.

 The new 3.0-litre supercharged V6 petrol is even smoother, while the XFR's supercharged 5.0-litre V8 is incredibly fast and the exhausts roar with a touch of the throttle.